itsyasin22/data-analysis-scripts/README.md

 # Example usage of the function
 if __nae = 5
     result = csqdsuare_area(side)
-    print(f"The area of a square with a side gt
+    print(f"The area of a square wi a side gt
     # Another example with  different value
     side2 = 7.5
     result2 = calculate_square_area(side2)